digst/cloud/design.md

 - *Migrate existing application.* SIT has identified a customer application that is sutiable for hosting on the new GovCloud.
 SIT plans a transition with the customer and reuse a number of exsiting services and datasets in the Cloud and can turn off some application elements.

-* Formalized operation model

-* self service and DevOps

-* Consumer Portal

-* Authorisation and Authentication

-* Automated Billing

-### Processes

->Processes likely to be supported in existing Service Now tool
-- Request Fulfillment
-- Change Management
-- Knowledge Management
-- Incident and Problem Management

->Processes likely to be supported by new tools decided by the GovCloud Team
-- Access Management
-- Asset and Configuration Management
-- Systems Administration
-- Release and Deployment Management

->and...
-- Create identities for Dataset and Application Instance
-- Re-build, Test
-- Deploy
-- Capacity and Scaling
-- Maintain images

-> Sign up as Customer
-- Establish electronic identities
-- Create data-domain (Volume in MapR)
-- Assign rights to Customer (SIT User with ACR)
-- Create a Data Collection
-- Describe using template → Publish
-- Decide security controls
-- Data controller agreement with Platform
-- Plan additional controls?
-- Place in data-domain and establish DEV/TEST/PROD

-> Sign up as a Developer?
-- Establish electronic identities
-- Platform GIT project
-- Education/Guidelines/Helloworld?
-- Licens/Ownership?

-> Request changes on platform? create topics...? create volumes?
-- Deploy one or more  service instance
-- Identify on GIT
-- Test criteria
-- Data agreements
-- SLA/Monitoring
-- Sign up as Service Consumer
-- Agreement with service owner, data responsible, SIT
-- Firewall?
-- Licensing?

-### Barriers

-A number of barriers to the change of pace has been identified [more about how?].

-- Compliance to legal and strategic requirements is a very time consuming aspect and has been extending both large and smaller projects with periods of years.
-Public procurement, personal data protection and protection of national infrastructure are highly regulated areas, but also characterized by generic and re-usable concrete elements.
-Strategies are developed on many levels and in many domains, thus a single project or application will be covered by many principles and requirements.
-Sometimes the strategies align well, other times not so much.

-- Budget scope.
-Typically data are stored in one application financed by the data reponsible, but can be used by another organisation.
-Hence the cost usually appear on one budget, whereas the benefits is to be found at another.

-- Small professional environments.
-Public administrative organisations are too small to carry a full professional environment for efficient/agile development.
-Even that IT plays an ever big role for efficient government, very few organisations has managed to build and maintain their own development.

-- Sparse knowledge about application and data landscapes of other organisations.
-Even when organisation cooperate and depend on each other information about existing application and data with potential reuse is hard to come by.

-- Service differentiation.
-Cloud technology is maturing but product categories, and more important their interfaces, are still plenty.
-Interoperability and 'moveability' of applications is typically not a priority in an emergent market where service differentation is a driver.
-This results in a big challenge for the individual organisation and puts them in risk of significant vendor lock-in.

-### Summary of decisions
+### List of Design Decisions

-1. **[PaaS]** Government Cloud is a Platform as a Service offered by SIT within existing license to operate.
+1. **[PaaS]** The operation model of GovCloud is Platform as a Service offered by SIT within existing license to operate.
-1. **[Operating Model]**  SIT defines a new Operating Model (da. driftsmodel) in the existing framework.
-1. **[Customer driven]** The service life cycle of GovCloud is based on consumer needs, in a baglog maintained by SIT, and prioritized by a joint public group lead by DIGST in corporation with SIT.
+1. **[Consumer driven]** The service life cycle of GovCloud is based on consumer needs, in a feature catalogue maintained by SIT, and prioritized by a joint public group lead by DIGST in corporation with SIT.
-1. **[Support lifetime]** Each supported technology, interface and platform service in GovCloud has a planned minimum lifetime.
+1. **[Support lifetime]** Each supported feature (technology, interface or platform service) in GovCloud has a planned minimum lifetime supporting Cloud Consumers long term planing.
 1. **[24/7 platform]** SIT continously monitor all services, reports swift on incidents, initiate problem solving and bring in support from external professional services when necessarry.
 1. **[24/7 services]** Platform Consumers wanting to host 24/7 application must provide resources to collaborate with the Platform Provider on solutions to incidents.
-1. **[ITIL]** SIT establishes processes suitable for cloud platform operations based on the ITIL framework [Check mapping to DevOps].
+1. **[ITIL]** SIT establishes processes suitable for cloud platform operations based on the ITIL framework.
-1. **[API Keys]** Public Data Sharing is supported by a GovCloud platform service for managing of API keys.
+1. **[API Keys]** Public Data Sharing is supported by a GovCloud platform service for API key management.
+1. **[Existing IAM]** Identities and access rights necessary for development of applications and operation of platform are store in SITs prefered central Identify and Access Management system.
-1. **[SysAdm]** SIT chooses tools suitable for automation and remote management based on individual experiences.
+1. **[SysAdm tooling]** GovCloud operators choose tools suitable for automation and remote management based on individual experiences.
-1. **[Config]** Tools chosen for configuration management must support implementing self-service for application owners at a later stage.
+1. **[Manual Config]** Tools chosen for configuration management in version 1.0 must support implementing self-service for application owners in future versions.
 1. **[Gov Dev Tool]** SIT offers an enterprise grade 'Government Development Toolchain' as Software as a Service to support agile application development
 1. **[Consumer Tool]** Platform Consumers may choose between SIT’s SaaS tool chain and providing their own tool chain, contingent on the Platform Consumer’s tool chain’s complete integration with the build and test processes from SIT.
+1. **[Staging]** Applications, services and data sets can deployed to multiple stages of the GovCloud.
-1. **[Build Image]** Docker images are build from source using custom image maintained by SIT
+1. **[Build Image]** Docker images are build from source using custom image maintained by SIT.
-1. **[Test Image]** Automated test of services are done using a custom image maintained by SIT
+1. **[Test Image]** Automated test of services are done using a custom image maintained by SIT.
 1. **[Acceptance test]** Service passing the provided automated tests are considered running.
-1. **[Sandbox]** SIT provides free-of-charge GovCloud sand boxes for all existing SIT customers.
+1. **[Sandbox]** SIT provides limited unsupported free-of-charge GovCloud ressources to existing and prospect consumers.
 1. **[Release]** Consumers label images in the repository for release based on test results.
 1. **[Deploy]** In the initial version releases of new versions of applications services are done manually by SIT on request from customer.
-1. **[Elastic?]** Every service is deployed with a scaling schedule?
+1. **[Scaleable]** Every service is deployed with a scaling schedule.
-1. **[SharedOperation]** SIT provides tools to support collaboration during normal operation and during incident handling.
+1. **[SharedOperation]** SIT provides collaborative tools to support collaboration during normal operation and during incident handling.
-1. **[Support]** Deployment and provising of hardware, network support and data protection...
-1. **[Monitoring]** Applications and services implement a common  schema for monitoring, logging...  and are monitored and reported in SITs existing tool (Nagios?)|
+1. **[Monitoring]** Applications and services implement a common schema for monitoring and logging, and are monitored and reported in SITs existing tools.
+1. **[SLA management]** SIT is using existing tools and channels to provide data on the fullfillment of SLA and other agreements.
+1. **[Versioned Configuration]** SIT is using existing tools to maintain versions of configuration items used in the platform and in platform services.
-1. **[Rights]** All access rights (end-users and other services) are done by service or data responsible
+1. **[Rights]** All access rights (end-users and other services) are given by service or data responsible to identities recognized by the secure token service.
 1. **[Authorization]** Access policy on service level is enforced in Gateway, Access policy on data level in Service
-1. **[OAuth2?]**
-1. **[Fed]** Authentication of end-users are done in feuderation
+1. **[Federation]** Authentication of end-users are done in federation.
-1. **[Attribute Based Access Policy]** only?
+1. **[Attribute Based Access Policy]** Access policies should rely on trusted attributes over detailes rights when possible.
-1. **[AD]** Users, Applications, Services and Dataset are ressources registered in SITs existing Active Directory
+1. **[Central Directory]** Users, Applications, Services and Dataset are ressources registered in the central directory service at SIT.
 1. **[Registry]** The artefact repository is [Docker Registry Server](https://docs.docker.com/registry/deploying/#use-an-insecure-registry-testing-only).
-1. **[Layers]** Three seperate layers: gateway, application, data
+1. **[Platform Layers]** Three seperate layers: gateway, application, data
-1. **[Vert?]** Either common or Consumer.
-1. **[KrankenD]** The API Gateway is [KrakenD](http://www.krakend.io/)
+1. **[KrankenD]** The API Gateway is [KrakenD](http://www.krakend.io/).
-1. **[Kubernetes]** The application environment is [Kubernetes](https://kubernetes.io/)
+1. **[Kubernetes]** The application environment is [Kubernetes](https://kubernetes.io/).
-1. **[Service classification]** Service layers: data, business, frontend
-1. **[MapR]** The data fabric is [MapR](https://mapr.com/)
+1. **[MapR]** The data fabric is [MapR](https://mapr.com/).
-1. **[Scale out]** Scale out and multiple cloud providers as needed, but not initial**
-1. **[On-premise]** The on-premise application and data fabric runs on non-virtualized hardware under CentOS**
+1. **[API Service]** Private users of Open Government Data on the GovCloud are registered with a API key.
+1. **[Secure Token Service]** All services use a common secure token platform service.
+1. **[Log Service]** All services use a common logging service.
+1. **[Code service]** The code repository of applications and platform services is [GIT] and is a platform service at SIT.

 ### Referencemodel